 Horse News: Equestrian news is published each week in The Newtown Bee.
 News releases about shows, clinics, and calendar listings should be mailed to Andy Hutchison c/o The Newtown Bee, 5 Church Hill Road, Newtown CT 06470.
 Brief calendar listings may be phoned in to Mr Hutchison at 203-426-3141, faxed to 203-426-5169, or emailed to firstname.lastname@example.org.

 Letters: Letters to the editor should be signed and dated and should include the writer’s phone number for confirmation, and a street address for publication.
 There is a 500 word limit on the length of most letters (Thank You letters and letters of endorsement should be no longer than 300 words); longer letters will be edited.
+Letter writers are limited to two letters per month, please.
 Letters should be mailed To The Editor, The Newtown Bee, 5 Church Hill Road, Newtown CT 06470, or e-mailed to email@example.com, with Letters to the Editor in the subject line.
 The Editor reserves the right to reject any letter.
 Deadline for letters is 3 pm each Wednesday.

 Obituaries: As of January 1, 2019, there is a charge of $25 for obituaries and $10 for memorials printed in The Newtown Bee and/or posted at newtownbee.com.
 Obituaries are accepted only for those who were current Newtown/Sandy Hook residents at the time of death; were former residents of Newtown/Sandy Hook; or for those with immediate relatives (children, parents, spouses, siblings) currently living here.